-- While your chickens are out of the coop, spray the new bedding/flooring with Sevin Yard Spray.
+While your chickens are out of the chicken coop, spray the new bedding/flooring with Sevin Yard Spray.
 Do this every day for two weeks, changing their nesting bedding often.

 You can just scrape it to the floor and treat it.
 DO NOT SPRAY YOUR BOXES WITH SEVIN SPRAY.
 I feel I would’ve been a bad chicken mama had I sprayed their boxes.
 Please don’t make your ladies sit in Sevin Spray.